Small Area Estimation of Case Growths for Timely COVID-19 Outbreak Detection: Proofs and Additional Theoretical Results

-Third, we discuss how \texttt{TLGRF} manages its bias-variance trade-off.
-Notably, balancing the bias-variance trade-off for \texttt{TLGRF} essentially involves choosing $\bm{\hat{r}^{TLGRF}_{t,c}}$ to minimize (\ref{R2TLGRFMSE}).
-However, since the ground truth, i.e., growth rate $r(x_{t,c})$, is not observable, optimizing (\ref{R2TLGRFMSE}) empirically requires certain transformations.
-For example, choosing $\bm{\hat{r}^{TLGRF}_{t,c}}$ to minimize (\ref{R2TLGRFMSE}) is equivalent to choosing $\bm{\hat{r}^{TLGRF}_{t,c}}$ to maximize
+Third, we discuss how \texttt{TLRF} manages its bias-variance trade-off.
+Notably, balancing the bias-variance trade-off for \texttt{TLRF} essentially involves choosing $\bm{\hat{r}^{TLRF}_{t,c}}$ to minimize (\ref{R2TLGRFMSE}).
+However, since the ground truth, i.e., growth rate $r(\Vec{X}_{t,c})$, is not observable, optimizing (\ref{R2TLGRFMSE}) empirically requires certain transformations.
+For example, choosing $\bm{\hat{r}^{TLRF}_{t,c}}$ to minimize (\ref{R2TLGRFMSE}) is equivalent to choosing $\bm{\hat{r}^{TLRF}_{t,c}}$ to maximize

-\cite{athey2016recursive} observed that if $\mathbb{E}[\bm{\hat{r}^{TLGRF}_{t,c}}|\bm{X}=x_{t,c}]=r(x_{t,c})$, the sample counterpart of (\ref{TransformMax}) reduces to $(\bm{\hat{r}^{TLGRF}_{t,c}})^2$, which is directly measurable and thus can be optimized empirically.
-Subsequently, \cite{athey2019generalized} further relaxed this assumption and demonstrated that their GRF method achieves consistency if the parameter of interest is identifiable by a local moment condition.
-Therefore, to balance the bias-variance trade-off of \texttt{TLGRF}, we first find a local moment condition that identifies $r(x_{t,c})$ in \S\ref{4.1} and subsequently apply the GRF algorithm to obtain a consistent final estimator in \S\ref{4.2}.\\
+\cite{athey2016recursive} observed that if $\mathbb{E}[\bm{\hat{r}^{TLRF}_{t,c}}]=r(\Vec{X}_{t,c})$, then the sample counterpart of (\ref{TransformMax}) reduces to $(\bm{\hat{r}^{TLRF}_{t,c}})^2$, which is directly measurable and thus can be optimized empirically.
+Subsequently, \cite{athey2019generalized} further relaxed this assumption and demonstrated that their GRF method achieves consistency if the parameter of interest is identifiable by a conditional mean outcome.
+Therefore, to balance the bias-variance trade-off of \texttt{TLRF}, we first find a conditional mean outcome that identifies $r(\Vec{X}_{t,c})$ in \S\ref{4.1} and subsequently apply the random forest algorithm to obtain a consistent final estimator in \S\ref{4.2}.\\

 \textbf{Proofs for this section:}\\

 Proof of Theorem \ref{BVTradeoff}:

 \QED